Arthur "Red" Patterson: Career in baseball

 Patterson was 36 when he moved from covering baseball teams to promoting them.
 He initially worked in the office of National League president Ford Frick in 1945.
 Then, after a year, he was hired by the promotions-conscious president of the Yankees, Larry MacPhail, where, placed in charge of the Bombers’ publicity department, his creative instincts were at first given full rein.
 However, by the early 1950s, Patterson found himself having to defend his "Cap Day" brainchild to MacPhail's staid successor as the Yankees’ front-office boss, George Weiss.

 "In those days, the Yankees didn't even have souvenir stands," Patterson told Sports Illustrated in 1975.
 "They didn't want to sell baseball caps in the stadium, because they thought it would lower the dignity of the cap.
 I'm not talking about giving the caps away the way we do now.
 I'm talking about selling them.
 When I first suggested we do this, George Weiss looked shocked.
 'Red,' he said, 'we don't want every kid in town running around with a Yankee cap on.'
 Then I looked shocked.
 'Why in the heck not?'
 I said."

 Patterson's final achievement in baseball came in 1975, when he was appointed the second team president in Angels franchise history by owner Gene Autry.
 He remained in the role for three full baseball seasons before stepping aside for Autry himself.
 He then served the Angels as assistant to the chairman of the board (Autry) and PR consultant until his death, a tenure interrupted only by a brief resignation in 1985.

-Arthur “Red” Patterson died from cancer in Fullerton, California, at the age of 83 on February 10, 1992.
+Patterson died from cancer in Fullerton, California, at the age of 83 on February 10, 1992.
 He was interred in Holy Sepulchre Cemetery in Orange, California.